 Companies sometimes send newsletters via emails to update their clients whenever they feel the need to promote something.
-Rare are the ones that send targeted emails to their clients all while knowing the type of content they’re interested in.
+Rare are the ones that send targeted emails to their clients knowing the type of content that the latter is interested in.

 In this blog we will explore the different types of email marketing campaigns and examine what you should be doing moving forward to ensure your emails are effective.

 - Learn about Email Marketing Personalization Tactics to enhance your email campaigns.

 - Discover Content Marketing Automation Strategy Tools for effective marketing efforts.